GoelK2004/data-engineering-pipelines-adf/README.md

 - File-driven configurations
 - Dynamic folder creation using timestamps
 - Joining structured & semi-structured data
-- Exporting data in optimized storage formats (JSON, Parquet)
+- Exporting data in optimized storage formats(JSON, Parquet)
 - Conditional pipeline logic and data transfer operations using thresholding.
+-
 ---

+## Acknowledgments
+I would like to sincerely thank Celebal Technologies to provide me the opportunity to be a part of Celebal Summer Internship Program, 2025.

+The mentorship, guidance and well structured sessions have greatly contributed towards my career and professional growth.

+Workshops and exposure to industry level tools and frameworks like:
+- SQL for working with relational data
+- Python and PySpark for data processing and transformation
+- Pandas for data manipulation
+- Azure Data Factory(ADF) for building and managing pipelines
+- Azure Data Lake Storage(ADLS) for handling cloud storage

+have helped me in understanding the core engineering concepts and best practices used in Data Engineering field.

+In addition to technical training, I am also grateful for the personalised training sessions focused on resume preparation, career guidance, which were instrumental in helping my plan my next steps

+---

 ## Author
-This project was completed as part of a __Data Engineering insternship__. <br>
+This project was completed as part of a __Data Engineering Insternship__. <br>
 By: __Kartikey Goel__